Murattu Kaalai (2012 film): Production

 In September 2008, it was revealed that Tamil Nadu Chief Minister M. Karunanidhi's grandson Gunanidhi was set to produce a remake of AVM Productions's 1980 film, Murattu Kaalai.
 Sundar C was roped in to play the lead role, while Suman would play the villain role done by Jaishankar, and Suruli Rajan's comedy will be taken over by Vivek, in the venture to be directed by Selva Bharathy.
 The team initially hoped to begin production in December 2008 and released the film on 14 April 2009.
 Sneha was soon after assigned to play the lead female role, while Samiksha was also selected to play another leading role.
 However, during the first schedule in Pollachi, Samiksha was replaced by Sindhu Tolani for unknown reasons and the team subsequently completed two full schedules by January 2009.
 However Ayngaran International's financial crisis meant that Murattu Kaalai along with their other productions became stuck.
 The film re-emerged when Chief Minister of Tamil Nadu, M. Karunanidhi launched the audio of the film on 18 September 2010, which was received by actor Vikram and the film was expected to be released by 12 November 2010, but eventually did not.

 The film subsequently remained completed by unreleased due to Ayngaran International's financial problems which had also stopped the release of other films such as Arjunan Kadhali and Kalavadiya Pozhudugal.
 The film finally was promoted and released by the production house on 15 June 2012.

 Soundtrack

 Music was scored by Srikanth Deva and released on Ayngaran.
-Podhuvaga En Manasu Thangam was reused and remixed from the 1980 film.
+"Podhuvaga En Manasu Thangam" from Murattu Kaalai (1980) was reused and remixed from the 1980 film.